CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 Please note the following information in order to configure later SQL Server client as well as CIS-CAT Pro Dashboard application:<br/>
 - hostname/IP of database server (machine which hosts the database)<br/>
 - port for connecting, by default this is 1433<br/>
-- username/password for connecting to the database<br/>
+- username/password for connecting to the database. **This will need to be a SQL user, Domain users are not currently supported.**<br/>

 #### Windows Firewall Configuration for SQL Server####
 To access an instance of the SQL Server through a firewall, Windows firewall ports needs to be opened for TCP/IP port 1433.